tredoe/easycert/README.md

 In the first, there is to create the directory structure:

 	easycert -new

-which creates '.cert' in your HOME directory.
+which creates directory '.cert' in your HOME directory.

 Now, can be generated the certificate requests to be signed for a Certification Authority.

-Note: When it is used a flag to checking or printing a certificate or private key, it can be used a file (using an absolute or relative path) or a name which is looked for in the certificates directory.

 ## License